paper deals with the Arabic translation taṣawwur

 and epistemological premises.

-The action of 'informing' with
+of 'informing' with

 some active or essential quality" had, according to the Oxford English Dictionary "a